komodorio/docs/docs/Learn/Actions.md

 ## Prerequisites
 - Agent version 0.1.104
-- Required permissions (will change as more actions will be added to the platform)
+- Required permissions (as more actions will be supported, more permissions will be required)
 ```
   - apiGroups:
     - apps